aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/accentequationnode/_index.md

 ```

 Represents the type of the node.
-[TextNodeType](../../com.aspose.cells/textnodetype).
+See [TextNodeType](../../com.aspose.cells/textnodetype).

 **Returns:**
 int